Labannya22/COIT20265/gns3/README.md

-# GNS3 Virtual Network and Traffic Generation Laboratory
+# GS3 Virtual Network and Traffic Generation Laboratory

-This directory contains the controlled virtual-network laboratory developed for the **COIT20265 Network Anomaly Detection Project**.
+This directory contains the controlled virtual-network laboratory developed.
 The laboratory is designed to generate reproducible normal and controlled anomalous network traffic, capture PCAP files, generate Zeek logs, and prepare connection-level information for later anomaly-detection testing.

----

 ## Final Laboratory Topology